 - Complete URL: The URL of the webpage to be tested.

 - HTTP Get Interval (required): The number of seconds between two consecutive HTTP queries.
 By default, the interval is set to 30 seconds.

 - HTTP GET Timeout (required): The number of seconds that the Agent will wait for a response from the HTTP server before declaring that data point failed.
 The default value is 5 seconds.

-- Proxy Server Address: Specify the IP address of FQDN of the proxy server used.
+- Proxy Server Address: Specify the IP address or FQDN of the proxy server.

 - Port: Specify the TCP/IP port used by the proxy server.

-- Username: Specify the username needed for the proxy authentication.
+- Username: Specify the username needed for the proxy server authentication.

-- Password: Specify the password associated to the username inserted.
+- Password: Specify the password associated with the above username.